Bacton, Suffolk

 Community facilities include a village hall with limited parking but a well-equipped kitchen, a bowls club playing in four local leagues, and Bacton United football club, with two adult sized floodlit pitches, a junior pitch and a clubhouse.
 The adult teams play in the Suffolk and Ipswich Football League while there are several junior teams of all age groups.
 The clubhouse is available for hire for social occasions, with a well-equipped bar.
 The church also has a community room for hire.

 There are several community groups such as a branch of the Women's Institute, Guides, Brownies and Rainbows, a History Society, Gardening Club, Ladies' Circle and various other clubs and societies.
-Unfortunately the cub and scout groups in the village closed some years ago due to lack of volunteers to run them, but the Scout HQ building remains in occasional use.
-There's also a 16th-century thatched public house, the Bull at Bacton with a restaurant area and regular live music.
+The village Scout Association group closed some years ago due to lack of volunteers, but the Scout HQ building remains in occasional use.
+There is also a 16th-century thatched public house, the Bull at Bacton, with a restaurant area and regular live music.

-For a village of only around 1200 people (though now growing), Bacton is surprisingly well served by businesses.
-In the heart of the village is Shop Green with a Londis general store and post office, and a petrol and service station for car sales, servicing and repairs.
-On the Northern outskirts of the village is a new-car dealership (Jeffries), and within its showroom a shop selling country clothing and Steiff collectable teddybears; also on the site is the outlet shop of the Humber Doucy Brewing Company brewery, located elsewhere in the village.
-Further along the B1113 and still in Bacton is Finbow's Yard, a small trading estate which is home to a range of businesses including car sales, mobility shop, furniture store, white goods dealer and repairer, the Heart of Suffolk Distillery (home of Betty's Gin) and a large hardware store and builders merchants, with its builders yard across the road in Cotton, alongside Emzo's gift shop & coffee shop and a hairdressers.
-At the western end of the village is a flourishing business park with various units including one offering local pizza deliveries and a 'Men's Shed' community workshop.
+The village has several shops and businesses including a Londis general store, post office, a petrol station, garage and car dealership.
+The Humber Doucy Brewing Company is also based in Bacton.
+Further along the B1113 and still in Bacton is Finbow's Yard, a small trading estate which is home to businesses including car sales, mobility shop, furniture store, white goods dealer and repairer, the Heart of Suffolk Distillery (home of Betty's Gin), hardware store and builders merchants, gift shop, coffee shop and a hairdressers.
+At the western end of the village is a business park with various units including one offering local pizza delivery and a 'Men's Shed' community workshop.